Frequently Asked Questions

 15

-Why is it taking so long to write?
+Why did it take so long to write?

 16

-What happens if the "bottom up performance levels" and "top down pathways" don't meet?
+What would happen if the "bottom up performance levels" and "top down pathways" didn't meet?

-If the top-down budgets cannot be balanced with the bottom-up performance levels through appropriate redistribution of carbon and energy budgets, then we will consider further consultation on the next steps.
+The top-down budgets have been balanced with the bottom-up performance levels through appropriate redistribution of carbon and energy budgets.
+Refer to the technical explanatory resources to learn more about our work on the balancing model.

 Interaction & Impact